amedeo-gigaver/infinite_games/docs/validator.md

 - Requires **Python 3.10.**
 - [Bittensor](https://github.com/opentensor/bittensor#install)

 Below are the computational prerequisites for validators.

-- Currently computing requirements are minimal.
-A "Starter" server on [Render](https://render.com/) for $7/month should be enough.
+- Validators should have at least 4GB of RAM.
+We expect daily requirements to be lower but this would provide sufficient margin.
+- On [Render](https://render.com/) a sufficient setup would be the one for $28/month with Premium AMD and 4GB RAM.

 As we optimize the fetching and processing of events these requirements may evolve.
-- The validator should have some free storage since currently the disk can be filled to 50-100MB at some point.

 # Getting Started